dmitrijslotko/terraform_lambda_builder/README.md

 }
 ```

-## Example #2 - lambda function with additional parameters
+## Example #2 - Lambda Function with Additional Parameters

+Assuming:

 - you have a folder with code of a lambda function located in the root directory.
 - file name is `index.js`
-- it has `handler` as a main function name.
+- it has a `handler` as a main function name.

 ```hcl
    root_directory/